 Set up a small grid, depending on number of players.
 Separate players/parents into 2 teams as shown below.
 Number players 1,2,3,4,5 etc. Call out a number.
-That numbered player/parent combo from each team enters into the field to challenge for the ball.
-Players try to score on opposing side while defending their own side.
-Parents and players not called can act as goalies on their side.
+The player called from each team enters into the field to challenge for the ball.
+The coach sends the ball in and players try to score on opposing side while defending their own side.
+Goalkeepers can be added to the game.
+Coach can call out more than one number to make 2 v 2 and 3 v 3 situations